adiletbaimyrza/AdiletBaimyrza/README.md

 ### Hi, there!
 I'm Adilet👋
 ---
-#### I am a Computer Science student👨‍🎓 at the University of Lodz and a Python Enthusiast🐍
+#### I am a Computer Science student👨‍🎓 at the University of Lodz and a Software Engineer🐍

 ### My Tech Stack
 ---